Chen21697/CNN-Note/CNN-Note.md

 ### Convolution

 #### Property 1
-Firstly, assume the input is a black-and-white 6*6 image, therefore we only have to use single value to represent a pixel.
+Firstly, assume the input is a  6*6 image, therefore we only have to use single value to represent a pixel.

 Secondly, there are several filter in convolution layer, notice that **a filter is equal to a neuron in fully connected layer**